assebc/uminho-lei/README.md

 # uminho-lei
-All the Software related classes I took in university!
+All the software related classes I took in university!